Best Vegan Lingerie Brands in 2022 – Buyer’s Guide

 Lara Intimates

 If you’re looking for a vegan, ethical, and sustainable brand for non-wired bras, bralettes, and briefs, look no further than Lara Intimates.
+This London-based brand immediately captured my attention with its commitment to redefining lingerie craftsmanship.

 5. Boody